tdunn891/addie-mcginty-cottage/README.md

 ### Acknowledgements

-Thank you to my father and grandmother for providing useful feedback.
+Thank you to my father and grandmother for providing useful input.

 <!-- END CREDITS -->